Kartik-Singhal26/Robot-Kinematic-Solver/README.md

 # Kinematic-Solver
-This project is a Kinematic solver of a 2 link robotic manipulator in a 2D Plane
+This project is a Kinematic solver of a 2 link robotic manipulator in a 2D Plane.
+To test the solver, run the file Plot2link.py.
+The link lengths are taken as user inputs.
+By default the project shows an interactive plot which takes 10 target coordinates as input for point to point motion of the manipulator.

 # two_link_planar.py
 This file contains functions for calculating forward and inverse kinematics of the manipulator, it returns two posssible solution sets for each target.